Welfare and Support

 Language and Study Support

-The International English Centre offers language and study support for all international students and to improve upon their academic English skills.
+The International English Centre offers language and study support for all international students and help to improve upon their academic English skills.

 1:1 consultation: open to all undergraduate and postgraduate students whose first language is not English, or who are relatively inexperienced in studying through the medium of English.
 You can meet with an English Language Tutor to gain advice and guidance on the use of English for academic tasks such as written assignments and presentations.